messageformat/messageformat/docs/api/date-skeleton.parsedatetokens.md

 ## Remarks

-Errors will not be thrown, but if encountered are included as the relevant token's `error` value.
+Errors will not be thrown, but if encountered are included as an `{ error }` token.

 ## Example